EWPH Home

 Phase Six

-Early C19th This phase saw the rearrangement of the internal space on the ground floor to the north of the main range and to the majority of the first floor.
-The construction of a new stair occurred during this re organisation probably replacing an earlier stair turret, a fragment of which may survive in the cupboard below the stairs added in phase 7
+Early 19th century This phase saw the rearrangement of the internal space on the ground floor to the north of the main range and to the majority of the first floor.
+The construction of a new stair occurred during this re organisation probably replacing an earlier stair turret, a fragment of which may survive and can be seen in a cupboard below the stairs added later in phase 7.

 1900